-Some of the experiences tourists can expect in Europe during the winter include:
+Some of the experiences tourists can expect to have in Europe during the winter include:

 - Visiting some of the world’s best museums and art galleries

-- Exploring historical cities and shop the finest designers
+- Exploring historical cities and shopping in the most famous fashion boutiques

-- Spending time outdoors skiing and ice skating
+- Taking part in winter sports such as skiing and ice skating

 There is plenty to do in Germany during the winter months.
-Art lovers and party-goers alike will easily find Berlin their ideal destination.
-The German capital is a creativity hub, where you’ll be able to visit modern and contemporary art exhibitions and take part in world-class music festivals and concerts.
+Art lovers and party-goers alike will find Berlin an ideal destination.
+The German capital is a creativity hub, where you’ll be able to visit modern and contemporary art exhibitions and experience world-class music festivals and concerts.

-Nature lovers will also be able to explore the Black Forest, with plenty of scenic routes as well as slopes and rinks for skiing and snowboarding.
+For nature lovers, however, the country boasts the picturesque Black Forest.
+This is if filled with scenic routes and treks as well as slopes and rinks for skiing and snowboarding.

-On top of the world list for the highest number of UNESCO World Heritage Sites, Italy is dense with art cities, romantic destinations, and fine dining.
-A winter holiday in Venice, Rome, or Florence will likely make memories for a lifetime.
+Topping the global list for the highest number of UNESCO World Heritage Sites, Italy is dense with art cities, romantic destinations, and fine dining.
+A winter holiday in Venice, Rome, or Florence will likely create memories that will last a lifetime.

-No matter what Italian region they decide to visit, foreigners can expect to taste mouthwatering meals at local restaurants and trattorie, as Italian food is known internationally as one of the best cuisines in the world.
+No matter the Italian region, foreigners can expect to find tasty meals at local restaurants and trattorie.
+It’s, therefore, no surprise that Italian food is known internationally as one of the best cuisines in the world.

 The Northern regions (like Valle d’Aosta, Trentino, and Piemonte) will also give winter sports aficionados the chance to ski on the slopes of the Italian Alps.

 Hungary has become one of the most popular destinations for a winter vacation in Europe.
-A stroll around the streets of the capital Budapest will allow you to admire fine examples of a variety of architectonic styles: from gothic to imperial, renaissance, and ottoman architecture, the historical buildings in Budapest amaze visitors at every corner.
+A stroll around the streets of the capital Budapest allows you to admire the finest examples of a variety of architectonic styles: from gothic to imperial, renaissance, and ottoman architecture, the historical buildings in Budapest amaze visitors at every corner.

 The city is lit up with festive decorations around Christmas and tourists from other regions and abroad flock to the capital to celebrate New Year’s Eve in the public squares and picturesque local pubs.
-And since the Hungarian temperatures can become quite rough during the winter, tourists and locals alike often decide to warm up and relax in one of the famous Budapest spas and pubic baths.
+Since the Hungarian temperatures can become quite cold during the winter, tourists and locals alike often decide to warm up and relax in one of the famous Budapest spas and pubic baths.

-But Budapest is not the only reason why Hungary is worth applying for an EU visa waiver.
-Take time off the capital to soak up the warm sun on Lake Balaton during the day and admire the volcanic hills surrounding the town.
+Budapest is not the only reason why Hungary merits applying for an EU visa waiver.
+It’s also worth taking some time away from the capital to soak up the warm sun on Lake Balaton during the day and admiring the volcanic hills surrounding the town.
 Ice skating and ice fishing are also popular winter activities among locals.

-A trip to Aggtelek National Park to visit the Aggtelek Karst cave is a must to get a sense of the Hungarian limestone landscape.
-These caves hide plenty of stalagmites and stalactites, a fun spectacle for the whole family.
+Finally, a trip to Aggtelek National Park to visit the Aggtelek Karst cave is a must to get a sense of the Hungarian limestone landscape.
+These caves hide plenty of stalagmites and stalactites, offering a fun spectacle for the whole family.

 Sweden: Beyond Stockholm

-It would be hard to match the sight of the northern lights in Sweden.
-To maximize your chances to catch the natural phenomenon, make sure to include a trip to the Swedish Lapland in your itinerary.
+It’s hard to think of a more spectacular sight that the northern lights in Sweden.
+To maximize your chances to catch the natural phenomenon, make sure to include a trip to Swedish Lapland in your itinerary.
 The village of Abisko, for example, sits north of the Arctic Circle — the closer you are to the poles, the better the atmospheric conditions for the Aurora Borealis.

-In the Lapland, you can also decide to take part in a local ‘winter safari’ to spot wildlife like moose, wolverines, wolves, brown bears, lynxes and musk oxen, and drive your own dog slide.
+In the Lapland, you can also decide to take part in a local ‘winter safari’.
+Travellers can use this experience to spot common wildlife like moose, wolverines, wolves, brown bears, lynxes and musk oxen, and drive your own dog slide.

-Stockholm is a charming city known as ‘the Venice of the North’ for its canals.
-The city is made of 14 islands and over 30,000 more islands surround it in the Stockholm Archipelago.
-Stockholm architecture becomes even more photogenic when reflected on the water.
+Of course, a trip to Sweden isn’t complete without a visit to its capital Stockholm.
+This charming city is known as ‘the Venice of the North’ for its canals.
+The municipality is made of 14 islands and over 30,000 more islands surround it in the Stockholm Archipelago.

 In the Swedish capital, you will also be able to enjoy art galleries, a strong coffee culture, and safe and multicultural streets.